Troubleshooting Government Macs: Common Problems and Fixes

 • If you identify a problematic process, end it by selecting the process and clicking the stop button.

-This can free up system resources and improve performance immediately.
+This can free up system resources and improve performance immediately without requiring elevated privileges.

 Resolve Application Issues